 "What I like the most about Bale?
 His motivation and his desire to make an impact here at Madrid.
 He is very happy and humble."

-Ancelotti then went on to discuss the situation of Iker Casillas and revealed that the goalkeeper will feature from the start against Galatasaray in midweek.
+Ancelotti then went on to discuss the situation of Iker Casillas and revealed that the goalkeeper will feature from the start in their Champions League Group B opener against Galatasaray in midweek.